G

 Why Addressing Grievances Matters

-• Foster a respectful and fair workplace environment
+• Create a respectful and equitable work environment

 Proactive grievance management builds credibility and supports a healthy organisational culture.